-- 6.3 Deferral of Federal Financial Participation (FFP) from IMD Claiming for Insufficient Progress Toward Milestones.
+- 39. Deferral of Federal Financial Participation (FFP) from IMD Claiming for Insufficient Progress Toward Milestones.
 Up to \$5,000,000 in FFP for services in IMDs may be deferred if the state is not making adequate progress on meeting the milestones and goals as evidenced by reporting on the milestones in the Implementation Plan and the required performance measures in the Monitoring Protocol agreed upon by the state and CMS.
-Once CMS determines the state has not made adequate progress, up to \$5,000,000 will be deferred in the next calendar quarter and each calendar quarter thereafter until CMS has determined sufficient progress has been made. - 6.4 Submission of Post-Approval Deliverables.
-The state must submit all deliverables as stipulated by CMS and within the timeframes outlined within these STCs. - 6.5 Compliance with Federal Systems Updates.
-As federal systems continue to evolve and incorporate additional 1115 demonstration reporting and analytics functions, the state will work with CMS to: - a.
-Revise the reporting templates and submission processes to accommodate timely compliance with the requirements of the new systems; - b.
-Ensure all 1115, T-MSIS, and other data elements that have been agreed to for reporting and analytics are provided by the state; and - c.
-Submit deliverables to the appropriate system as directed by CMS. - 6.6 Monitoring Reports.
-The state must submit three (3) Quarterly Monitoring Reports and one (1) Annual Monitoring Report each demonstration year (DY).
-The fourth-quarter information that would ordinarily be provided in a separate Quarterly Monitoring Report should be reported as distinct information within the Annual Monitoring Report.
+Once CMS determines the state has not made adequate progress, up to \$5,000,000 will be deferred in the next calendar quarter and each calendar quarter thereafter until CMS has determined sufficient progress has been made. - 40.
+Submission of Post-Approval Deliverables.
+The state must submit all deliverables as stipulated by CMS and within the timeframes outlined within these STCs. - 41.
+Compliance with Federal Systems Updates.
+As federal systems continue to evolve and incorporate additional 1115 demonstration reporting and analytics functions, the state will work with CMS to: - a) Revise the reporting templates and submission processes to accommodate timely compliance with the requirements of the new systems; - b) Ensure all 1115, T-MSIS, and other data elements that have been agreed to for reporting and analytics are provided by the state; and - c) Submit deliverables to the appropriate system as directed by CMS. - 42.
+Monitoring Reports.
+The state must submit three (3) Quarterly Monitoring Reports and one (1) Annual Monitoring Report each DY.
+The fourth quarter information that would ordinarily be provided in a separate report should be reported as distinct information within the Annual Monitoring Report.
 The Quarterly Monitoring Reports are due no later than sixty (60) calendar days following the end of each demonstration quarter.
-The Annual Monitoring Report (including the fourth-quarter information) is due no later than ninety (90) calendar days following the end of the DY.
+The Annual Monitoring Report is due no later than ninety (90) calendar days following the end of the DY.
 The state must submit a revised Monitoring Report within sixty (60) calendar days after receipt of CMS's comments, if any.
 The reports will include all required elements as per 42 CFR 431.428, and should not direct readers to links outside the report.
-Additional links not referenced in the document may be listed in a Reference/Bibliography section.
-The Quarterly and Annual Monitoring Reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed/evolve, and be provided in a structured manner that supports federal tracking and analysis.
+Additional links not referenced in the document may be listed in a

+Reference/Bibliography section.
+The Monitoring Reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed/evolve, and be provided in a structured manner that supports federal tracking and analysis.

 - a.
 Operational Updates.
 Per 42 CFR 431.428, the Monitoring Reports must document any policy or administrative difficulties in operating the demonstration.
-The reports shall provide sufficient information to document key operation and other challenges, underlying causes of challenges, and how challenges are being addressed.
-The discussion should also include any issues or complaints identified by individuals; lawsuits or legal actions; unusual or unanticipated trends; legislative updates; and descriptions of any public forums held.
-In addition, Monitoring Reports should describe key achievements, as well as the conditions and efforts to which these successes can be attributed.
-Monitoring Reports should also include a summary of all public comments received through post-award public forums regarding the progress of the demonstration. - b.
+The reports shall provide sufficient information to document key challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed.
+The discussion should also include any issues or complaints identified by beneficiaries; lawsuits or legal actions; unusual or unanticipated trends; legislative updates; and descriptions of any public forums held.
+The Monitoring Report should also include a summary of all public comments received through post-award public forums regarding the progress of the demonstration. - b.
 Performance Metrics.
-The demonstration's monitoring activities through quantitative data and narrative information must support tracking the state's progress toward meeting the applicable program-specific goal and milestones-including relative to their projected timelines-of the demonstration's program and policy implementation and infrastructure investments and transitional non-service expenditures, as applicable.
+Per applicable CMS guidance and technical assistance, the performance metrics will provide data to support tracking the state's progress with the demonstration policies and initiatives towards their corresponding milestones and/or goals, and must cover all key policies under this demonstration.
 For example, these metrics will cover measures of enrollment, unpaid medical bills at application, and policy-specific measures of access to care, utilization of services, quality of care and health outcomes.